Pain-Brioche/COM3D2-How-to/Use_NPR.md

 ■ Like for classic .mate you're only need to give info about what you want to change, leaving a field null or deleting it is a viable way of doing things.
 ■ The original shader type doesn't matter, NPR will force its own and avoid any error.
 Although it's obviously best to use a NPR shader of the same type.
 ■ All textures and maps are like for the main game in .tex format.
+■ Many of the examples bellow have exagerated settings to demonstrate the effect, NPR is best used to add details and with carefuly selected settings.

 ## NPR Shader Types
 You'll notice soone enough that suffixes are logical and will be able to know which one you want on a glimpse